 I keep an eye out for morning spikes and morning panics.
 I research and set up my watchlist every day.
 Some of the stocks I watch do what I expect, others don’t.
 No big deal.
 If I’ve done my research and set up my watchlist, then I’ve prepared.
 After that, I wait for the stock to prove itself.
 My thesis is either confirmed or denied by the stock.

 (By the way, if you want my daily watchlist you can get it by joining the Trading Challenge.
-I also send it out to PennyStocking Silver subscribers.
+I also send it out to TimAlerts and PennyStocking Silver subscribers.
 Remember it’s just a watchlist.
 You don’t have to trade any of the stocks on my list.
 The most important thing to do is to learn from it.
 Learn how and why I chose the stocks on the list.
 Someone else’s hot picks list probably won’t help you much.
-Learn to make your own watchlist.)and
+Learn to make your own watchlist.)

 These are the signs I search for to add a stock to my watchlist for morning spike consideration.